 Uralla's landscape underpins innovative opportunities in tourism, renewable energy and agriculture.
 Its main economic driver is primary production, which is based on soils derived from the granite and trap geology (sedimentary and metamorphic rocks) capped in many places by basalt flows.
-The cold dry winter and hot wet summer suits specialist fine wool production whilst historically the richer basalt derived soils have been used for growing fruit.
+The cool winters and mild summers suit specialist fine wool production whilst historically the richer basalt derived soils have been used for growing fruit.
 More recently, the cool climate, clear air and proximity to major transmission lines has favoured targeting of the Shire for renewable energy development.

-The name "Uralla" was taken by European settlers from the dialect of the local Anaiwan people and means "meeting place".
+The name "Uralla" was taken by European settlers from the dialect of the local Aniwan people and means "meeting place".
 Uralla is located at the intersection of the Thunderbolt's Way and the New England Highway.
 Thunderbolt's Way is a growing tourist route whilst the New England Highway is the main inter-regional transport corridor, giving easy passenger and freight access to Sydney and Brisbane.
 Uralla Shire is also served daily by a passenger train service from Sydney.
-Uralla Shire is in close proximity to a regional airport with two carriers flying direct to Sydney.
+Uralla Shire is in close proximity to a regional airport with carriers flying direct to Sydney and Brisbane.